 The building’s spine is laid out on three levels, all of which open to the southwest to sun and views.
 The spine delivers crush space for large gatherings, informal social nodes, and student or public gallery space on the lowest levels.
 A wavy wood roof and glazing to the gymnasium provide drama and animate this area.

-This spine is signaled on the east and west elevations by glazed elements, and reads also on the north and south elevations due to the clerestory glazing along the line of the splayed plan element.
+The spine is showcased on the east and west elevations of the building by glazed elements.
+It is also present on the north and south elevations thanks to the clerestory glazing.